Skip advert

 Advertisement - Article continues below

-We’ve tested the E-5008 210, and unlike what many people have come to expect of EVs, it doesn’t feel particularly quick even in Sport mode.
+We’ve tested the E-5008 210, and while some people have come to expect being pinned back into their seats in EVs, it doesn’t feel particularly quick even in Sport mode.
 That likely won’t matter to most buyers, though, and power delivery does at least feel smooth and the E-5008 certainly doesn’t feel incapable of keeping up with most traffic.

 The most powerful version will be the Dual Motor with 316bhp – these two motors drive all four wheels for added grip.
 Peugeot has yet to confirm 0-62mph acceleration and top speed figures for the entire range, but the entry-level Single Motor model can do 0-62mph in 9.7 seconds and a top speed of 105mph, so don’t expect exhilarating performance from this model.
 Dual Motor variants will undoubtedly be the quickest for now due to the high power output and smaller battery, while it’s yet to be seen how much the Long Range and standard Single Motor models compare.